spenserblack/gh-md-tag/README.md

 3. Revert back to the previous comment character (or unset it if it wasn't set)
 4. Push the tag to the remote repo (`remote.origin.url`)

+This action pairs well with [my Tag to Release action][release-action].

 ## Installation

 ```shell